S&P 500 – Margin Debt vs. Long-Term Trend

 Deviation of Earnings Above/Below Long Term Growth Trend

-Deviation of Earnings Above/Below Long Term Growth Trend The current earnings estimates deviate significantly from the long-term growth trend, causing unease among bullish investors concerned about the sustainability and justification of these elevated projections.
+Deviation of Earnings Above/Below Long Term Growth Trend Some investors are becoming concerned as the current earnings estimates deviate significantly from the long-term growth trend, along with the effect of a Fed rate-cutting cycle.
 Image: Real Investment Advice

 S&P 500 Index and Trend Line Support